Coffee preparation: Roller grinding

 In a roller grinder, the beans are ground between pairs of corrugated rollers.
 A roller grinder produces a more even grind size distribution and heats the ground coffee less than other grinding methods.
 However, due to their size and cost, roller grinders are used exclusively by commercial and industrial scale coffee producers.

-Water-cooled roller grinders are used for high production rates as well as for fine grinds such as Turkish and espresso.
+Water-cooled roller grinders are used for high production rates as well as for fine grinds such as Greek and espresso.

 Brewing

-Coffee can be brewed in several different ways, but these methods fall into four main groups depending on how the water is introduced to the coffee grounds: decoction (through boiling), infusion (through steeping), gravitational feed (used with percolators and in drip brewing), or pressurised percolation (as with espresso).
+Coffee can be brewed in several different ways, but these methods fall into four main groups depending on how the water is introduced to the coffee grounds: decoction (through boiling), infusion (through steeping), gravitational feed (used with percolators and in drip brewing), or pressurized percolation (as with espresso).

-Brewed coffee, if kept hot, will deteriorate rapidly in flavor, and reheating such coffee tends to give it a "muddy" flavour, as some compounds that impart flavor to coffee are destroyed if this is done.
+Brewed coffee, if kept hot, will deteriorate rapidly in flavor, and reheating such coffee tends to give it a "muddy" flavor, as some compounds that impart flavor to coffee are destroyed if this is done.
 Even at room temperature, deterioration will occur; however, if kept in an oxygen-free environment it can last almost indefinitely at room temperature, and sealed containers of brewed coffee are sometimes commercially available in food stores in America or Europe, with refrigerated bottled coffee drinks being commonly available at convenience stores and grocery stores in the United States.
 Canned coffee is particularly popular in Japan and South Korea.

 Electronic coffee makers boil the water and brew the infusion with little human assistance and sometimes according to a timer.
 Some such devices also grind the beans automatically before brewing.

 The French press is considered one of the oldest and simplest methods to brew coffee.
 Despite its simplicity, it can be a little tricky.
 The most important part of the process is to not leave the coffee in the French press for too long after pressing.